Dylbin/Ryzentosh/README.md

 - Ethernet works
 - iCloud, iMessage and another services work
 - Works with pretty much any Zen processor
-- Will this work on macOS Monterey?
+- Will this work on macOS Monterey and macOS Ventura?
   - Yes it does if you switch SmallTreeIntel82576.kext with ApplelGB.kext

 # Short PC Specifications